srikailash/srikailash.github.io/_posts/2020-06-21-Father's-day!.md

 **Peak seasons:**

-He says that marriage seasons and sravana masam are peak seasons and he usually work longer during those and shorter normally.
+He said that marriage seasons and sravana masam are peak seasons and he usually works longer during those and shorter normally.

 **Competition:**

-He says these are the factors that help to stand-out
+He said these are the factors that help to stand-out
 - Customer engagement
 - Faster delivery
 - Quality and durability

 **Migrations:**

-He says that almost 70% of the orders are migrations.(Changing one ornament to another) Apparently, they can't escape migrations either.
+He said almost 70% of the orders are migrations.(Changing one ornament to another) Apparently, they can't escape migrations either.

 **Cost of failures:**

 Pretty low as material can be extracted and can be re-done.
-He says that worst case scenario is that he doesn't make any money on the order.
+He said worst case scenario is that he doesn't make any money on the order.

 **Future of work and views on automation:**

-He says that it has changed a lot since but he doesn't see it going fully automatatic.
+He said that it has changed a lot since he started but he doesn't see it going fully automatatic.

 **What does he have to say about gold obsession?**

-He is obviously happy about it(Why wouldn't he be? :P) and says he would rather be obsessed about something that has good value.
+He is obviously happy about it(Why wouldn't he be? :P) and said he would rather be obsessed about something that has good value.

-He says it makes customers happy to have ornaments and he said, "Son, it is what the whole world is going after".(Wisdom i guess!!)
+He said it makes customers happy to have ornaments and he said, "Son, it is what the whole world is going after".(Wisdom i guess!!)

 **Conclusion:**